metno/vagrant-s-enda/README.md

 ### Discovery Metadata Catalog Ingestor, DMCI

 An API tool for ingesting MMD files to the archive and the PyCSW database.
+See [DMCI Usage](https://github.com/metno/discovery-metadata-catalog-ingestor#usage) for API return codes.

 #### Insert